וְהִנֵּה קוֹל מִן־הֶעָנָן אֵׂר זֶה־בְּנִי ְדִידִי ָיו תִּשְׁמָעוּן׃

 Talmid is a student of extraordinary talent and ability

 A talmid was a very particular type of learner: he emulated, imitated and sought the approval of his teacher or “Rebbe” – even as we seek to emulate our Lord and master, Yeshua.
-A talmid also used a primarily Jewish exegetical approach for interpreting the scriptures understanding that G_d has chosen to transmit many of the deepest truths about his Messiah to mankind in the language and culture which he gave to the Hebrews.
+A talmid also used a primarily Jewish exegetical approach for interpreting the scriptures understanding that G_d chose to transmit many of the deepest truths about his Messiah to mankind in the language and culture which he gave to the Hebrews.
 Therefore, the temple design, materials, feasts, sacrifices and laws were earthly representations and projections, in visual form, of a heavenly culture and the heavenly temple .
-This method of exegesis produces talmidim of exceptional, world-class quality.
+It is this method of exegesis that produces talmidim of exceptional, world-class quality.
 Grasping this fundamental principle and revelation is vital in the development of true talmidim and fulfilling the commission.
 This is what you will learn at YaYiN.

 Making Talmidim of all Nations at YaYiN

 G-d, is not, however, a local tribal deity: he is the G-d of all the nations!
 The Hebrews were not chosen because they were the greatest of all people.
 On the contrary, the scriptures reveal that it was because they were the least numerous of all people that they were chosen and commissioned to transmit the revelation of the messiah (Deut.
 7:6,7).
 God seems to use those who appear the least likely in order to demonstrate his love and power.
-After the attempt to deal with mankind as a whole ended in failure, G-d narrowed the lens to a single person: Abraham.
+After the attempt to deal with mankind as a whole ended in failure at the flood, G-d narrowed the lens to a single person: Abraham.
 His seed would be a conduit for blessing to the world.
-This is why the scriptures seem to lend themselves most readily to a primarily Hebraic mode of interpretation: G-d’s instructions to Moses reveal an earthly pattern of heavenly realities (Heb.9:23), a projection of heaven onto earth.
+This is why the scriptures seem to lend themselves to a primarily Hebraic mode of interpretation: G-d’s instructions to Moses reveal an earthly pattern of heavenly realities (Heb.9:23), a projection of heaven onto earth.

 Hearing the Gospel as the disciples would have heard it at YaYiN

 It is therefore impossible to adequately exegete the scriptures without deeply engaging the original bible languages.
 Yeshua Ha Maschiach endorsed this type of exegetical approach by contextualizing his message to his talmidim and to the world into the existing Jewish culture in his famous inaugural discourse, ‘the sermon on the mount.’
-He applied well-known Jewish literary and hermeneutical devices to highlight the scriptural references about the Messiah and announced their fulfillment.
+He applied well-known literary and hermeneutical devices to highlight the scriptural references about the Messiah and announced their fulfillment.
 He re-interpreted these verses, explaining them in a new and astonishing way to reveal himself as the son of G_d.
 The implication of his discourse was that he was the long – awaited Messiah and all Israel, indeed all the gentile world, must now become his talmidim.